 - Having suicidal thoughts or feeling like it would be better if you just disappeared

 If you recognise yourself or someone you know in this list of symptoms, please don’t hesitate to get help.

-You could start by contacting your GP, who might recommend medication and/or counselling.
+You could start by contacting your doctor, who might recommend medication and/or counselling.
 It usually takes 4-6 weeks after starting treatment to feel some relief, and longer to recover completely, so please don’t delay.

 Postnatal Mental Health Self-Care

-In the meantime there are lots of ways you can help yourself to start feeling better.
+In the meantime, there are lots of ways you can help yourself to start feeling better.
 Here are a few ideas:

 - Talk to someone you trust

 - Get out of the house for a walk each day

 - Ask your partner for a massage, or get a professional massage